 (4) Do You Really Know Your Symptoms?
 Remember, celiac disease can manifest itself in many ways.
 Even if you don’t have traditional gastrointestinal issues traditionally associated with celiac disease, it doesn’t mean you don’t have the autoimmune disease.
 If you suffer from canker sores, cold sores or geographic tongue, get tested for celiac disease – it’s the only way to know for sure.

 Do you (or did you) suffer from any of these oral manifestations of celiac disease?
-Did your symptoms improve or clear up upon ditching the gluten?
-What other tips do you have to keeping mouth sores at bay?
+Did your mouth sores improve or clear up upon ditching the gluten?